Welcome to the first edition of RPL at Home, where I share what I’m up to when I’m not in the kitchen or in front of the camera.

 • Joining a book club (see above)

-• Carving out 10 minutes to read each night (it usually extends longer once I get into it)
+• Carving out 10 minutes to read each night (it usually extends longer once I get into it) and 10 minutes to read each morning with a frothy matcha latte.

 • Leaving my current book on the dining table so I read while I eat lunch instead of the usual doomsday scrolling